 A district might not want to change its rules in the middle of a disciplinary proceeding.
-But you can try to convince administrators not to enforce the rule if it is invalid.
-Even if the school will not change its position, you should mention your concerns at the discipline hearing or in a letter to the school, in case you decide to appeal.
-A court could overturn a rule that punishes student conduct protected by the state or federal constitutions.
+But you can try to convince officials not to enforce the rule if it is invalid.
+Even if the school will not change its position, you should mention your concerns at the discipline